Trump says "don't be afraid of COVID" as U.S. death toll tops 210,000

 Washington — President Trump attempted to downplay the severity of COVID-19 on Monday as he prepared to leave Walter Reed National Military Medical Center, tweeting Americans need not "be afraid of COVID."
 At nearly the same time, the nationwide death toll surpassed 210,000, according to a tally from Johns Hopkins University.

-Mr. Trump's suggestion to the nation, where there have been more than 7.4 million confirmed cases, came in a tweet announcing he will be leaving Walter Reed Monday evening.
+Mr. Trump's suggestion to the nation, where there have been more than 7.4 million confirmed cases, came in a tweet announcing he would be leaving Walter Reed Monday evening.

 "Feeling really good!" the president tweeted.
 "Don't be afraid of Covid.
 Don't let it dominate your life.
 We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!"